on the Value of Academies

 Visit SciDev.Net for ASADI news and related international science and health stories.

-The National Academy of Sciences, National Academy of Engineering, and Institute of Medicine hosted a symposium on science, technology, and innovation (STI) in Africa at the time of President Obama's U.S.-Africa Leaders Summit.
+Aug.
+5, 2014 -- At the time of President Obama's U.S.-Africa Leaders Summit in Washington, D.C., the National Academy of Sciences, National Academy of Engineering, and Institute of Medicine hosted a symposium on science, technology, and innovation (STI) in Africa.
+Read more

 "Hosting the annual meeting of African science academies three years after our own academy was established is an honor, and provides us a unique opportunity to raise awareness of how academies can provide policy advice on a national as well as continental scale."